That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.

 So you probably want to know where this growth has come from, right?

-For example, is it down to an increase in Leads converted into Opportunities?
-Alternatively, are more opportunities created on existing Accounts?
+For example, is it due to increased Leads converting into opportunities?
+Or, are more opportunities created on existing Accounts?

-In other words, are we seeing a trend in new logos, or are we farming the existing customer base more effectively?
+In other words, are we seeing a trend in new logos, or are we farming the existing customer base more skillfully?

 Here’s a great free resource to analyze that: Lead Conversion Dashboard.
-You might want to download it from the AppExchange today.
+You can download it for free from the AppExchange.

-We built this dashboard to provide excellent insight into where opportunities have come from and what happens to them.
+We built this dashboard to provide vital insight into where opportunities have come from and what happens to them.

-For example, the lead conversion dashboard compares win rates on Opportunities created from converted Leads with Opportunities created directly on Accounts.
+The lead conversion dashboard compares win rates on Opportunities created from converted Leads with Opportunities created directly on Account

 4. The end of year sales pipeline trend